Chaoyi-Lu/ZIP-LPCM/README.md

 The 3-dimensional interactive plots of the simulation study synthetic networks and the real networks we focus on in the paper are available at: [https://chaoyi-lu.github.io/ZIP_LPCM_3_Dimensional_Visualization/](https://chaoyi-lu.github.io/ZIP_LPCM_3_Dimensional_Visualization/).
 Readers can also download those 3-dimensional interactive plots in the [`Interactive 3-d latent positions plots`] file following the [`README.md`] file included inside.

-The notebooks [`Simulation studies.md`] and [`Real data applications.md`] are the main focuses in this repository where step-by-step tutorials are provided.
+The notebooks [`Simulation studies.md`] and [`Real data applications.md`] are the main focuses in this repository, where step-by-step tutorials are provided therein.
 In [`Simulation studies.md`], the code for the two simulation studies with two different scenarios within each of them illustrated in the **ZIP-LPCM** paper are provided.
 While the [`Real data applications.md`] tutorial contains the code for getting access to those four publicly available real networks as well as the corresponding implementations and post-processing code.
 All the required functions are included in the [`Functions.R`] file of this repository, and all the required data are in the [`Datasets`] file shown above.